You Didn’t Know these 7 Steps of an Effective Procurement Process

 Procurement, as a function, is an inevitable aspect of all business organizations.
 To operate and aid the expansion and optimization of performance, businesses obtain various goods and services from external suppliers.
 If organizations aim to harness the power of globalization, they need to work with the best local suppliers at the best possible price.
 When procurement can help an organization achieve its tactical as well as strategic goals, it is doing it right!

 Definition of a Procurement Process

 By periodically assessing supplier performance with regards to fulfilling an organization’s sourcing requirements, a procurement process helps identify the strengths and weaknesses of the suppliers onboard and further ideates and innovates strategies for performance improvement.
 An effective procurement process also enables organizations to build long-term relationships with their suppliers.
-Hence, by focusing on supplier relationship management, the synergies created between the two parties result high propositions that provide maximum value for both the supplier and the buyer.
+Hence, by focusing on supplier relationship management, the synergies created between the two parties resulting in high propositions that provide maximum value for both the supplier and the buyer.

-An effective procurement process ensures higher process efficiency at every stage of a procurement cycle in an organization which in turn shortens sourcing cycle times.
+An effective procurement process ensures higher process efficiency at every stage of a procurement cycle in an organization, which in turn shortens sourcing cycle times.

 Procurement is more than just purchasing goods and services for an organization.
 An effective procurement process involves in-depth understanding of requirements by all business units, identifying the right supplier for meeting those requirements, periodically evaluating supplier performance, and negotiating contracts that can provide the highest value at minimum cost. tweet